Mentorship

 Solution

-Mentorship becomes 1-sided
+Mentorship becomes one-sided

 Encourage mentees to prepare agendas and own the journey